SujalAhrodia/30_Days_Of_Code/README.md

 >1.
 Given a base-10 integer, convert it to binary base-2.
 Then find and print the maximum number of consecutive 1's in the binary representation.
 >2.
 Given an integer n where 1 ≤ n ≤ 30, generate the nth term of the count-and-say sequence.
 Note: Each term of the sequence of integers will be represented as a string.
+### Day 11
+>1.
+Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.